IQSS/datafest-fas-ondemand/index.Rmd

 5. Delete ALL of the file path in the pop-up window and click the blue `Move` button

-# How to download code/data to your personal computer
+# Download code/data to your personal computer

 At the end of your project, you will probably want to download your script files and data files from the FAS OnDemand environment to your local machine.
 This is easy to do from within RStudio / Jupyter: